 The Shareholders will be asked to vote for the appointment of PricewaterhouseCoopers SA, Switzerland, as the auditor of the Corporation to hold office until the next annual general meeting of Shareholders and to authorize the directors to fix their remuneration.

 The Board recommends a vote "FOR" the appointment of PricewaterhouseCoopers SA, as the auditor of the Corporation to hold office until the close of the next annual meeting of Shareholders and to authorize the directors to fix the auditor's remuneration.
-In the absence of a contrary instruction, the persons designated by management of the Corporation in the enclosed form of proxy intend to vote FOR the appointment of PricewaterhouseCoopers SA, as the auditor of the Corporation to hold office until the close of the next annual meeting of Shareholders and to authorize the directors to fix the auditor of the Corporation in the enclosed form of proxy intend to vote FOR the appointment of PricewaterhouseCoopers SA, as the auditor of the Corporation to hold office until the close of the next annual meeting of Shareholders and to authorize the directors to fix the auditor of the Corporation to hold office until the close of the next annual meeting of Shareholders and to authorize the directors to fix their remuneration.
+In the absence of a contrary instruction, the persons designated by management of the Corporation in the enclosed form of proxy intend to vote FOR the appointment of PricewaterhouseCoopers SA, as the auditor of the Corporation to hold office until the close of the next annual meeting of Shareholders and to authorize the directors to fix their remuneration.